stuartellis/sve-personal-website/content/articles/tf-wrapper-design.md

 The tooling is built as a [Copier](https://copier.readthedocs.io/en/stable/) template that includes the Task file.
 Copier enables us to create new projects from the template, add the tooling to any existing project, and synchronize the copies of the tooling in our projects with newer versions as needed.
 Copier uses Git and tracks releases by tags, so that templates can be distributed through any code hosting service.

-I have avoided requiring any extra configuration as much as possible.
+I have avoided requiring extra configuration as much as possible.
 The tooling uses the files and directories in the project, so that you do not need to maintain a separate set of configuration.
-There are [small configuration files](#contexts---configuration-profiles) alongside the TF variables files, since they are needed to support TF remote state and enable the concept of environments.
-These files use the JSON format, since JSON is supported by all modern tools.
+There are [small configuration files](#contexts---configuration-profiles) alongside the TF variables files, since they are needed to handle the settings for TF remote state and allow us to define named environments as simple attributes.
+These files are JSON documents, since JSON is the most standard and universally supported format for structured data.
+Task itself has built-in support for parsing JSON.

 These decisions mean that the tooling will run on any UNIX-based system, including restricted environments like continuous integration runners and Alpine Linux containers.
 The wrapper works with any UNIX shell, using Task.
 We can install Terraform or OpenTofu through any method that we prefer, although [I usually recommend tenv](#working-with-tf-versions).
 We only need Python and Copier when we create and update projects.